No Products in the Cart

 You may have noticed that a lot of subwoofers are advertised by their wattage.
 You do have a lot of choices about how much power your subwoofer can crank out, but you need to choose wisely: More power isn’t necessarily better.
 There are two kinds of power to consider when selecting subwoofers: RMS Power (Root Mean Square), and Peak Power.
 RMS refers to the amount of power that is continuously going through your speaker, whereas Peak Power is the short bursts of sound, like deep bass guitar, that require higher wattage to produce a neat cadence.
 (Peak Power is often the one you hear about the most, but it doesn’t mean that it’s the most important).
 If there’s too much difference between RMS and Peak Power, it can result in sound distortion, and the wrong amount of wattage can actually damage your system.
 Most 12-inch systems start around 400-500 watts, while the 15-inch can range up to 2,000 watts or even more.
 Ironically, 12-systems usually cost a bit more than the 15s, since they produce a finer quality of sound for all frequencies.
 But there really isn’t a big difference in price, so you shouldn’t base your decision on that particular aspect.

 That’s a pretty simple equation, but it may not be quite as easy as you think.
 Genius Audio can help.
 We have some of the best sound specialists around to help you select what’s perfect for you.
 Then you can count on us to get you the best quality products available.
-Regardless of what you need for your car audio system—car audio amplifiers, speakers, tweeters, head units, and all sorts of accessories—Genius has it all, and at amazing prices.
+Regardless of what you need for your car audio system—car audio amplifiers, speakers, car audio tweeters, head units, and car audio dsp—Genius has it all, and at amazing prices.
 After all, as a car audio enthusiast you spend a lot of time in your car; you need the best equipment to enjoy your time there.